 But as the 11th Circuit explained, not all of the plaintiff’s claims here require second-guessing the Secretary’s decision to approve or withhold benefits.
 Some of them do.
 For instance, the plaintiff cannot sue the VA for failing to schedule his initial diagnostic treatments in a timely manner.
 That is a decision regarding benefits.
 On the other hand, if VA doctors actually failed to diagnose and treat the plaintiff’s cancer, that is ordinary medical malpractice covered by the FTCA.
 Deciding such claims would not usurp the Secretary’s authority to approve or deny benefits in the first place.

 Speak with a Boca Raton Medical Malpractice Attorney Today

 If you have been the victim of medical malpractice it is important that you seek out timely legal advice from a qualified Boca Raton personal injury lawyer.
-Contact the Leifer Law Firm today to schedule a free initial consultation.
+Contact Leifer & Ramirez today to schedule a free initial consultation.